gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 </details>

 Here, `jan sona o` is getting the attention of `jan sona`, and the speaker says a complete sentence directed at them.
-The order of these doesn’t matter, so do what feels right in the moment.
+The order of the sentence and interjection doesn’t matter, so do what feels right in the moment.

 You can use this interjection with an instruction, so you know that an instruction will be heard by its intended listener: